-Assuming this college model, for this Explorations course, we recommend the same kind of balance.
+For your Conceptual Academy course, we recommend the same kind of balance.
 Ideally, the hands-on lab activities are there to complement the more minds-on process of learning concepts.
 The two work together.
 Relative to a grade, consider granting your student 75% just for completing an activity.
 You might then nit-pick the remaining 25% on the quality of a student's writing or their answers to questions.